 Do not apply to mainstream providers like Square, SumUp, or standard PayPal – they will either reject you outright or accept you and then freeze your account when they flag your transactions.
 Instead, approach:

-• UK payment facilitators for moderate risk: Stripe and Adyen accept some borderline industries that Square and SumUp reject — but not the highest-risk categories
+- UK payment facilitators for moderate risk: Stripe and Adyen accept some borderline industries that Square and SumUp reject, though not the highest-risk categories

 Step 4: Negotiate terms